ToolJet/ToolJet/docs/docs/tj-setup/licensing/self-hosted.md

 title: Self-Hosted
 ---

 This guide explains you about the different types of license present and provides instructions on upgrading your license for Self-Hosted ToolJet.
-Self Hosted ToolJet works on a license model and you can reach out to the **[ToolJet Team](mailto:hello@tooljet.com)** to generate the key.For assistance in selecting an appropriate plan visit the **[ToolJet Pricing](https://www.tooljet.com/pricing)** page or **[contact the ToolJet team](mailto:hello@tooljet.com)**.
+Self Hosted ToolJet works on a license model and you can reach out to the **[ToolJet Team](mailto:hello@tooljet.com)** to generate the key.
+For assistance in selecting an appropriate plan visit the **[ToolJet Pricing](https://www.tooljet.com/pricing)** page or **[contact the ToolJet team](mailto:hello@tooljet.com)**.

 <div style={{paddingTop:'24px'}}>

 ## Types of License

-ToolJet provides three types of licenses - **Basic**, **Trial** and **Paid**.
+ToolJet provides three types of license - **Basic**, **Trial** and **Paid**.
 Which can be further categorized in different subscription plan.
 Visit **[ToolJet Pricing](https://www.tooljet.com/pricing)** page for more details on different subscription plans.

 ### Basic License

-This is a free license where a user can access basic offerings such as creating apps, community support, pre-difined user groups, etc. This is ideal for individuals or small teams who just need the essentials.
+This is a free license where a user can access basic offerings such as creating apps, community support, pre-defined user groups, etc. This is ideal for individuals or small teams who just need the essentials.
 No license key is required for this option.

 ### Trial License

-ToolJet offers a trial license which is valid for 14 days, where user can access all premimum features and evaluate ToolJet according to your needs.
+ToolJet offers a trial license which is valid for 14 days, where user can access all premium features and evaluate ToolJet according to their needs.
 You can contact  **[ToolJet Team](mailto:hello@tooljet.com)** to generate a trial license key.

 ### Paid License